It’s finally happening!

 Once I got the content and story elements sorted out then I had to figure out gestures and pacing.
 I needed a lot of coaching.
 These are critical elements for keeping an audience engaged.
 I now appreciate those subtle elements of talk preparation that heavily influence the message getting across.

 A month before the event we participated in a walk through.
 I gave my talk on the stage to the coaches and other speakers.
 It was nerve wracking, but I felt so accomplished after having done it.
-Shortly there after I got some harsh feedback during a coaching session and I was ready to give up.
-I had put so much of my energy into this talk and I couldn’t understand why someone would zero in on such little details.
+However, I was still nervous about the big event.

-I took a week long break from my talk preparations and it was one of the best things I could have done.
-Over that time I reflected on my own work that led up to this moment.
-I had never realized my own accomplishment.
-I had done some really great work that had a real impact.
-This reflection revitalized my commitment to giving this talk.
+I ended up taking a week long break from my talk preparations and it was one of the best things I could have done.
+Over that time I reflected on my research and teaching efforts that led up to this moment.
+I was so focused on problem-solving that I had not realized I had done some really great work that had a real impact.
+This reflection revitalized my commitment to getting up on that stage and giving this talk.